mhekkel/mxml/docs/index.rst

 Introduction
 ============

 This is a feature complete XML library containing a validating parser as well as a modern C++ API for the data structures.
 It also supports serializing custom data structures.
-In fact, this library is so modern that at the time of writing only a very limited subset of compilers is capable of building it since it uses the C++20 feature of Modules.
-This library is a C++ Module Library.

 The core of this library is a validating XML parser with DTD processing and all.
 On top of this are implemented an API for manipulating XML data in a DOM like fashion and a serialization API.
 As a bonus there's also an XPath implementation, albeit this is limited to XPath 1.0.